-Unlimited storage and an easy-to-use interface make BackBlaze a smart choice for many small businesses.
+Unlimited storage services and an easy-to-use interface make BackBlaze a smart choice for many small businesses.
 Its manual and automatic backup options let users exclude files and folders, allowing you to reduce wasting space with unnecessary data.
 Backblaze is budget-friendly and offers encryption for your stored data, although decryption requires contact with the company.
 The company also offers services to help clients locate lost or stolen computers and will ship a hard drive with your recovered data on it if requested.

 This cloud backup solution supports Windows, Linux and Mac OS and offers several customizable features, such as individualized data set features, file retention and versioning and protection for deleted files.
 Backup communication is protected with 28-bit encryption, while backup data is secured with 256-bit AES encryption.
-Subscriptions are reasonably priced, but the service does have some limitations, including an inability to share files and a lack of mobile device and server backups.
+Subscriptions are reasonably priced, but the cloud backup service does have some limitations, including an inability to share files and a lack of mobile device and server backups.

-Acronis offers a full range of backup options, including incremental backups, multi-level data compression and file filtering.
-Data can be pulled from Linux and Windows servers, from VMware and directly from PCs with the ability to utilize local disk backup and network storage, along with cloud options.
-Acronis also uses a 256-bit AES encryption to maintain the security of your data and offers Bare Metal disk imaging for full system state storage.
+Acronis offers a full range of online backup options, including incremental backups, multi-level data compression and file filtering.
+Data can be pulled from Linux and Windows servers, from VMware and directly from PCs with the ability to utilize local disk backup and network storage, along with cloud storage options.
+Acronis also uses a 256-bit AES encryption to maintain the security of your business data and offers Bare Metal disk imaging for full system state storage.
 It’s important to note that working with Acronis requires commitment to a perpetual or three-year license.